wso2-attic/ballerina-integrator/README.md

     port: 9090
 };

-// Company Data management is done using an in memory map. map<json> companyDataMap;
+// Company data management is done using an in memory map. map<json> companyDataMap;